Email > Set up custom SMTP sending

 Understanding BIMI compliance for Tallyfy emails

-Brand Indicators for Message Identification (BIMI) is an email standard that allows organizations like Tallyfy to display their official logo next to authenticated emails in your inbox.
-This helps you quickly identify legitimate emails from Tallyfy and builds trust in our communications.
+Brand Indicators for Message Identification (BIMI) is an email standard.
+It lets companies show their official logo next to real emails in your inbox.
+This helps you quickly see which emails are really from Tallyfy and trust Tallyfy emails.

 -